Carlos Ponce

 Carlos Armando Ponce Freyre Jr. (born September 4, 1972) is a Puerto Rican actor, musician, model, and television personality.
 Ponce began his acting career by participating in Spanish language soap operas for Televisa and Telemundo.
 Ponce continued to expand his acting career by participating in various American television series.
 He did not limit himself solely to a career in television.
 Ponce, who is also a singer, is also active in the American movie industry as a character actor.
 In film, he played Salvadore in Couples Retreat, Matthew Wright in Spy and Rodrigo in Deuce Bigalow: European Gigolo.
 In television, he played Felix Gonzalez in Cristela, Max Duran in Hollywood Heights, as well as voicing Santiago Santos in Maya & Miguel.

 Early life

 Ponce was born in Santurce, Puerto Rico.
 His parents, Carlos Ponce Sr. and Esther Freyre, emigrated from Cuba after the Cuban Revolution led by Fidel Castro.
 After his birth, the family moved to Humacao, where Ponce was raised.
+Ponce is of Spanish descent via is grandparents.

 As a child, he actively participated in his school's plays and at home he would often put on a show for the family where he would sing the latest tunes.
+He has a brother name Francisco Ponce who is Vice President of Telemundo Reality Casting.
 "Carlitos", as he is known in Puerto Rico, started to appear in television commercials at the age of six.
 He attended high school in Humacao and was a member of the school's drama club.